Michael Schumacher: Jordan (1991)

-The week before the race, Schumacher impressed Jordan designer Gary Anderson and team manager Trevor Foster during a test drive at Silverstone.
-Schumacher's manager Weber assured Jordan that Schumacher knew the challenging Spa-Francorchamps circuit well, although in fact he had only seen it as a spectator.
-During the race weekend, teammate Andrea de Cesaris was meant to show Schumacher the circuit, but was held up with contract negotiations.
-Schumacher then learned the track on his own, by cycling around the track on a fold-up bike he brought with him.
-He impressed the paddock by qualifying seventh.
-This matched the team's season-best grid position, and Schumacher out-qualified veteran de Cesaris.
-Motor Sport journalist Joe Saward reported that after qualifying "clumps of German journalists were talking about 'the best talent since Stefan Bellof'".
-Schumacher retired on the first lap of the race with clutch problems.
+The week before the race, Schumacher impressed Jordan designer Gary Anderson and team manager Trevor Foster during a test drive at the Silverstone circuit.
+Despite having only spectated the challenging Spa-Francorchamps track, Schumacher's manager Weber reassured Jordan that Schumacher knew it well.
+During the race weekend, teammate Andrea de Cesaris could not show Schumacher the circuit because he was delayed by contract negotiations.
+Schumacher then rode a foldable bike around the track to become familiar with it on his own.

+Schumacher impressed the paddock in his debut, qualifying seventh in the midfield Jordan 191 car, which he tested for half a day, at a circuit where he had never raced.
+This also matched the team's season-best grid position, and Schumacher outqualified de Cesaris.
+Motor Sport journalist Joe Saward reported that, after qualifying, "clumps of German journalists were talking about 'the best talent since Stefan Bellof'".
+Schumacher retired on the race's first lap with clutch problems.

 Benetton (1991–1995)

-Following his Belgian Grand Prix debut, and despite an agreement in principle between Jordan and Schumacher's Mercedes management that would see the German race for the Irish team for the remainder of the season, Schumacher was engaged by Benetton-Ford for the next race.
-Jordan applied for an injunction in the British courts to prevent Schumacher driving for Benetton, but lost the case as they had not yet signed a final contract.
+Following his Belgian Grand Prix debut, despite an agreement in principle between Jordan and Schumacher's Mercedes management that would see the German race for the Irish team for the remainder of the season, Schumacher was engaged by Benetton-Ford for the next race.
+Jordan applied for an injunction in the British courts to prevent Schumacher driving for Benetton but lost the case as they had not yet signed a final contract.